Mission

 • The 2017 Institute was held October 6-8 at Stanford University, and at Pacifica Beach, California.
 It was supported both by Stanford’s Lane Center for the American West and by Rice University.

-• The 2018 Institute was held in Cardiff, Wales, and was co-sponsored by Cardiff University and by Surf Senioritas.
+• The 2018 Institute Europe was held in Cardiff, Wales, and was co-sponsored by Cardiff University and by Surf Senioritas.
 Co-founders of IWS Europe (Wales): Lyndsey Stoodley & Dani Robertson.

 Institute Trainings & Participants/Collaboration

 The Institute sponsors annual trainings in “big picture” thinking.
 These are weekend events, beginning with group surfs on Friday afternoons, and ending on Sunday.
-Instead of an admission fee, every Participant contributes a skill or resource or project update.
+Instead of an admission fee, participants contribute a skill or resource or project update.
 The goal is for groups of women to gather and hear one another’s ideas and challenges so we can strengthen each other’s work.
 Among the most pressing concerns of subcultural life is the need for sophisticated activism with interests not in big profits for the few but in sustainable living and just international relations — including centrally respect for women and girls.
 The Institute is committed to building projects and programs that feed larger surfeminist movements.

-The Institute also is presently building a Participants site to publicize activist and artistic projects, as well is developing Collaborations.
+The Institute is building a Participants site to publicize activist and artistic projects, as well as is developing Collaborations.
 The hope is that this web presence, FaceBook discussions connected to it, and Institute trainings, can share resources across the many geographies of the surf world, and serve goals set by feminist communities.

 Institute Origins